Carolusian/leetcode/ctci/README.md

 - Counter can be used to record number of operations, rather than really perform the operation, e.g. remove an element from container
 - Dict can be used to record status, e.g. true|false; pending|inprogres|done
+- Trust and focus in divide and conquer
+- 类代码模似: something between code and paper-pen walk through